silversub/terraform/provider/classic-infrastructure-resources.md

 Provide a resource to attach security group to a network interface.
 This allows attachments to be created and deleted.

-For more information, see the [IBM Cloud Classic Infrastructure  (SoftLayer)  API Docs ](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Virtual_Network_SecurityGroup_NetworkComponentBinding).
+For more information, see the [IBM Cloud Classic Infrastructure  (SoftLayer)  API Docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Virtual_Network_SecurityGroup_NetworkComponentBinding).

 ### Sample Terraform code
 {: #network-sg-attachment-sample}